DIY Home Renovation Tips for Maximising Value

 When it comes to making an impact and capturing the attention of investors, your home’s entrance really needs to stand out.
 Buyers will, again, be looking for visual unity here, so make sure that colour tones and styles match the rest of the home.

-If you’re a DIY renovator, we highly suggest repainting your fence if you have one, adding a new front door or repainting your door for climactic effect and lastly giving the front a major clean.
+If you’re a DIY renovator, we highly suggest repainting your fence if you have one, adding a new front door or repainting your door for climactic effect, and lastly, giving the front a major clean.
 A pressure washer will be your best friend here, as you might find that below a layer of weathered grime, mould or dust there’s a clean and crisp lick of paint.

 6 Unique Lighting Options To Spruce Up Your Backyard